aximsiva/date-time-picker-solid/README.md

 # solid-date-time-picker
-A new Date and Time picker for Solid JS.
+A new Date and Time picker package for Solid JS.

 # Installaiton